 A balanced arrangement can help anchor a central space in your home.
 This can be created by ensuring the layout is symmetrical in overall shape, and that no single side has a larger area of art, photos or other décor.

-You can get a balanced look aligning frame edges to create a larger shape (see top picture to the left) or by arranging your gallery in a general cloud shape, but maintaining consistent spacing between pieces wherever possible (see 2nd to top picture).
+You can get a balanced look aligning frame edges to create a larger shape (see left image below) or by arranging your gallery in a general cloud shape, but maintaining consistent spacing between pieces wherever possible (see right image below).
 With either design, you can always adjust the space between elements to change the overall size of your arrangement.

 An arrangement that incorporates movement is ideal for use in a transitional space such as a hallway or along a staircase.
 Visual movement is created when your layout has a clear direction or follows a line of sight.
 For example, a gallery built upon a central horizontal line or on a diagonal that mimics a stairway angle can draw a viewer’s gaze along the gallery.

 When planning your arrangement, it can help to lay out everything on the floor while you fine-tune positioning.
 This allows for easy adjustment and flexibility while you decide what works for the items you want to incorporate.

 Once you have your gallery wall planned, you’ll need to map it on the wall before you start putting holes in the wall.
 There are a few great strategies you can use to get the placement and spacing just right, but our favorites are 1) using painter’s tape to recreate your frames on the wall, or 2) cutting out paper outlines of your frames and taping them up.
 Either method will help you visualize the exact locations of your frames and allow you to measure spaces for hanging hardware or nails.

 Once you are content everything is lined up, install hanging hardware and mount the pieces.
 Don’t be afraid to use a level to make sure every element is perfectly straight.
 When hanging everything, start from the top and work your way down to avoid moving or dislodging the pieces you’ve already hung.